 2013 - 2014: Winds of change were blowing....
 'Like gold that someone has put in your backyard and you're thinking they are wrecking the grass'.
 A twenty-year relationship/marriage ended.
 (AH vid @ 6:00+)

-2014 - 2016: Tracy regained her strength after the health setback and in Sep/14 she added her talent to the Sain Arden (SA) project, giving her a good reason to regain her vocal capacity as well.
+2014 - 2016: Tracy regained her strength after the health setback and considered musical projects again in mid 2014.
+In Sep/14 she added her talent to the Sain Arden (SA) project, giving her a good reason to regain her vocal capacity as well.
 Rolf Popp, drummer, joined approximately a month later.
 2015: Rehearsals continued and new material was written.
 With the divorce Tracy changed her name back to 'Lee'.
-She was asked to perform, and she was highlighted with her high notes, in a church Easter Choir.
+She was asked to perform, and she was highlighted with her high notes, in a Chilliwack church Easter Choir.
 Vocal lessons continued and added to the Repertoire was 'Che Fiero Costume'.
 Tracy worked on vocaleses and Classical/Opera songs.
-2015-6: Tracy wrote three new songs with the writer of SA, Alexey Kononenko.
+2015-6: Tracy wrote three new songs with the writer of SA, Alexey.
 Through a friend she became aware of MNET Radio.
 She connected with them and recorded a radio interview there.
 She and Alexey then recorded a radio interview together.
 Both Tracy's CD and the SA CD are being played on the radio station.
 Tracy began swimming lengths again (usually 20+ each time though earlier years were a mile, 64, or more).
 Promo photos were taken with the 'laughing ones' having orbs in them!
 Aug/16: Tracy and Alexey recorded the LIVEish Sain Arden video interview.
 On Aug.
 27th, at the MNET Radio Music Festival in Mission, BC, the band members had fun despite the inadequacy of the sound system on stage.
-Tracy performed yet another astounding show and proved her drive and the exquisite quality and ability to blend and perform both rock and opera shone through with undeniable success!
-(Private viewing of the full performance of 2 cameras is available).
-Sept.: She had put much into the band, regained her strength back over the 2 years, had lots of fun, enjoyed the creation of new songs that were written, was appreciative for the experience and positive things gained and (yet) something had shifted/changed/grown.
-She was feeling stress caused by the fact that the chemo (pill form) she had been on for 2 years was becoming ineffective.
-She was feeling held back in the band (AH vid @ 3:40).
-She was then free from the band.
-For the time that she could, she continued vocal training and singing the Classical songs and vocaleses, including working again on 'O Mio Dolce Ardor' & 'Che Fiero Costume'.
-She had to leave her day job, returned to the original chemo, and moved.
+Tracy performed yet another astounding show and proved her passion was unstoppable.
+The exquisite quality and ability to blend and perform both rock and opera shone through with undeniable success!
+(Viewing of the full performance with two camera files is available).
+Sept.: Differences led to her leaving that band.
+She continued vocal training and singing the Classical songs and vocaleses, including working again on 'O Mio Dolce Ardor' & 'Che Fiero Costume'.